 In this alert, the process tree immediately shows us that PowerShell was run from a command prompt, that it was identified as Mimikatz, an LSASS process was accessed, and that the command was encoded.
 On the right in the Execution Details, we can see the full command line argument that was used.
 No other AV solution provides that level of detail.

+Navigate to Desktop > Sample Files > IOAs-Behavioral.
 Double-click the "Sticky_Keys.bat" batch file.
 The file will run in a command prompt window.
-It will secretly modify a registry key that would allow an attacker to login to the machine without every having to provide a username or a password.
+It will secretly modify a registry key that would allow an attacker to login to the machine without ever having to provide a username or a password.

 Now use the "send ctrl+alt+delete" button on the left hand side of your malware lab screen to bring up the windows lock screen.
-Click on the "Ease of Access" option in the lower left hand corner and on the screen that pops up, check the box for "Press keyboard shortcuts one key at a time (sticky keys)".
-Then hit "Apply".
+Click on the "Ease of Access" option in the lower left hand corner and on the screen that pops up, check the box for "Type without the keyboard (On-Screen Keyboard)".
+Then hit "Apply"

 Without Falcon Prevent on this system, a command prompt would have appeared, giving the attacker full system access (NT AUTHORITY\SYSTEM).
 This is an example of attacker behavior that does not use malware and is therefore commonly missed by legacy AV solutions.
 Falcon Prevent stopped this persistence mechanism even though no malware was used.